trigaten/Learn_Prompting/docs/reliability/calibration.md

 Another solution to this is __contextual calibration__(@zhao2021calibrate), where we adjust special calibration parameters, which ensure that context-free inputs like `Input: nothing Sentiment: `  are assigned a probability of about 0.5 for both labels.
-Note that this method performs calibration over multiple different context free inputs (e.g. `Input: N/A Sentiment: `, `Input: [MASK] Sentiment: `).
+Note that in practice this method performs calibration over multiple different context free inputs (e.g. `Input: N/A Sentiment: `, `Input: [MASK] Sentiment: `).
 It averages the calibration parameters that work best for each context-free input to find the best calibration parameters for the LLM.

+### Example

 Let's go through an example of computing the calibration parameters for one context-free input.
+Note that this example is not reproducible with GPT-3 due to the fact that it can't be restricted to the labels `Positive` and `Negative`.

 Consider again the above example where the LLM assigns the following probabilities to the labels for a context-free input: